-- 1. Pushing may occur only between players of different teams. - 2.
-A stationary robot cannot be penalized for pushing, including a robot that is kicking, provided that the ball was close enough where a kick could have succeeded at the start of the kick motion. - 3.
-The goal keeper cannot be penalized for pushing while looking at or chasing the ball in it's own penalty area. - 4.
-Front to front contact between robots with the ball between them does not constitute pushing. - 5.
-Any robot proceeding to the ball whose side (i.e., arm, shoulder etc.) makes contact with another robot cannot be called for pushing.
+1. Pushing may occur only between players of different teams.

+- 2. A stationary robot cannot be penalized for pushing, including a robot that is kicking, provided that the ball was close enough where a kick could have succeeded at the start of the kick motion. - 3.
+A robot currently getting up cannot be penalized for pushing. - 4.
+The goal keeper cannot be penalized for pushing while looking at or chasing the ball in it's own penalty area. - 5.
+Front to front contact between robots with the ball between them does not constitute pushing. - 6.
+Any robot proceeding to the ball whose side (i.e. arm, shoulder etc.) makes contact with another robot cannot be called for pushing.
 Even if the second robot is not proceeding to the ball.

-4.9.2 Contact between standing/walking Robots
+4.10.2 Contact between standing/walking Robots

-The following forms of contact are considered pushing contacts except for the conditions in Section 4.9.1:
+The following forms of contact are considered pushing contacts except for the conditions in Section 4.10.1:

-- 1. Any form of contact that has enough force to knock a robot over. - 2.
-Walking into another robot for 3 seconds, even if the 'force to push' is minimal.
+- 1. Any form of forceful contact that significantly destabilizes a robot, such that walking and/or kicking is impeded.
+Examples for forceful contacts include falling into another robot or walking carelessly into another robot at significant speed. - 2.
+Walking into another robot for 2 seconds, even if the 'force to push' is minimal.